 - In a large bowl of a stand mixer, beat the butter, brown sugar, and granulated sugar on medium-low speed until they start to come together, then increase the speed to medium-high for 4 minutes, stopping and scraping the bowl once partway through.
 It should be light and creamy.

 - Add the eggs, egg yolks, vanilla, and food coloring.
 Beat again just until combined.

-- Add the all-purpose flour, cake flour, cornstarch, baking soda, and salt.
+- Add the all-purpose flour, cake flour, cornstarch, baking soda, baking powder, and salt.
 Pulse the mixer until the cookie dough starts to come together.

 - Add the chocolate chips and mix just until the chips are evenly dispersed throughout the cookie dough.

 - Divide the dough into 8-9 large, rough mounds.
 If you have a kitchen scale, each ball should weight approximately 6 ounces.

 - Use your hands to slightly flatten each ball of dough, then place a Chips Ahoy cookie and Oreo cookie in the middle and wrap the dough around it to cover the cookies so they are sealed inside.

 - Space the cookies far enough apart on the baking sheet that they have some room to spread a bit.
 Top each cookie with a few pieces of broken Oreo and Chips Ahoy cookies for decoration.

 - Bake for 12-14 minutes until lightly browned on the outside but still doughy and slightly underbaked in the centers.
 Let cool on the baking sheet for at least 15 minutes before removing or serving.
 The cookies will continue to set up and cook a bit from the residual heat during this time.